Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Introduction

 Second, existing VA methods used by practitioners typically assume that symptoms are conditionally independent given the underlying cause of death as it reduces model complexity and computation cost significantly~\citep{byass2003probabilistic,miasnikof2015naive,mccormick2016probabilistic}.
 More recently, several approaches have been proposed to account for symptom dependence using latent Gaussian models with sparse or low-rank representations~\citep{li2020using,tsuyoshi2017,moran2021bayesian}.
-It has been shown that incorporating symptom dependence in a parsimonious fashion usually improves the accuracy of both individual cause-of-death assignment and the population-level CSMF estimation.
+It has been shown that incorporating symptom dependence usually improves the accuracy of both individual cause-of-death assignment and the population-level CSMF estimation.
 However, the inferred dependence relationship among the continuous latent variables is difficult to interpret, as they do not correspond to the dependence of the observed binary symptoms \citep{li2020using}.
-In addition, the computation required to estimate the high-dimensional latent Gaussian mixtures can take hours or days to complete, which makes these methods difficult as a routinely used tool in low-resource settings.
+In addition, the computation required to estimate the high-dimensional latent Gaussian mixtures can take hours or days to complete, which makes these methods difficult for routine use in low-resource settings.

 In this paper, we address these challenges by developing a novel Latent Class model framework for VA data (\nameholder{}).
-A key feature of \nameholder{} is that we estimate a common collection of latent symptom profiles across data collected from different populations.
+A key feature of \nameholder{} is that we estimate a common collection of latent symptom profiles across different populations.
 This leads to an explicit domain adaptation strategy for classifying out-of-domain deaths that takes into account the similarity between the target population and the existing training datasets.
-We introduce a sparse parameterization to further reduce the dimensionality of the latent symptom profiles and it facilitates direct interpretations of the conditional independence relationship among the observed symptoms.
+We introduce a sparse parameterization to further reduce the dimensionality of the latent symptom profiles that also facilitates direct interpretations of the conditional independence relationship among the observed symptoms.
 Furthermore, our inference procedure is an order of magnitude faster than the existing methods using latent Gaussian models to capture symptom dependence.

 The rest of the paper is organized as follows.
 Section \ref{sec:transfer} reviews the background of existing VA methods and their implications under data shift.
 Section \ref{sec:latentclass} proposes the nested latent class model approach for cause-of-death assignment.
 Section \ref{sec:single-model} discusses the model with one training dataset.
 Section \ref{sec:multi-model} extends the model to the scenario where training data consist of deaths from multiple domains.
 Section \ref{sec:sampling} develops an efficient Markov chain Monte Carlo (MCMC) algorithm for posterior sampling.
 Section \ref{sec:results-phmrc} demonstrates the proposed model under various realistic scenarios using the Population Health Metrics Research Consortium (PHMRC) gold-standard VA dataset.
 Section \ref{sec:discussion} concludes the paper and discusses future directions.